kkbin505/MEng_classify_fashion_MNIST/README.md

-# MEng_classify_fashion_MNIST
-classify fashion MNIST

-Fashion MNIST Image Classifier
+## Fashion MNIST Image Classifier
+UCI M.Eng.
+EECS class project -- classify fashion MNIST

 This project is a simple neural network designed to classify images of clothing from the Fashion MNIST dataset.
 It's built using Python and the TensorFlow/Keras library.

 The main goal is to demonstrate the complete workflow of a basic image classification task, including:

-Loading a dataset from local binary files.
+* Loading a dataset from local binary files.

-Preprocessing the image data.
+* Preprocessing the image data.

-Building a sequential neural network.
+* Building a sequential neural network.

-Training the model.
+* Training the model.

-Evaluating its performance on a test set.
+* Evaluating its performance on a test set.

-Visualizing the results.
+* Visualizing the results.

-File Descriptions
+# File Descriptions

 fashion_mnist_classifier.py: This is the main Python script that contains all the code to run the project.
 It handles data loading, model creation, training, and evaluation.